-The Nordhavn 63 is yet another iteration of one of our most proven hull forms, the Nordhavn 55.
-Due to its performance and interior layout capabilities, the N55 has fast become one of the most popular, and one of the most tested models we’ve produced.
+The Nordhavn 63 is yet another iteration of one of our most proven hull forms, the Nordhavn 55 became one of the most popular, and one of the most tested models we’ve produced.
 We designed the 60-foot version of the N55 platform to meet owners’ demands for increased space.

 While the 63 shares the same hull as the N55/60 designs, an entire new deck and engine room mold have been created for it, providing increased interior volume and added amenities.

 For instance, just forward of the engine room door on the 55/60 sits the utility room with washer/dryer and freezer.
 On the 63, this area has been expanded to also include a crew quarters to port with fixed berth and pipe berth at the forward end.
 Another layout change is the centerline guest stateroom and four large opening port lights, both of which come standard.

 Perhaps the greatest attribute of the N63 is realized while stepping through the cockpit door.
 Not only is this boat incredibly spacious, it exudes luxury.
 Standard on the 63 is the same raised paneled cherry wood that was ordered on hull #1 of the Expedition Yachtfisher.
 And in the galley are (2) 700 Series Subzero refrigerator/freezers, as well as a U-Line freezer in the utility room, providing enough storage for extended traveling.

 The main saloon is larger than both the 55 and 60 and offers two wrapping settees for entertaining with the galley on the same level.
 A unique hatch alcove on the port side of the Portuguese bridge allows light and air below to the galley; it sits just above the GE stainless steel LPG 5 burner cooktop and convection/ microwave oven.
 Like all Nordhavns, granite countertops are beautifully crafted from your selection of our latest array of samples.